 The target group is working with Georgian upper secondary schools, (teachers include minority teachers) and local union representatives from ESFTUG and the leadership in ESFTUG.
 We consider upper secondary school teachers as agents for democratic change as they are key persons in educating young people.
 The students are the beneficiaries – student not only from metropolitan areas but also from the countryside, majority and minority groups as well as students from marginalised groups.
 The focus on social inclusion thus highlights marginalised groups in the project.

-The primary target group is the 480 Georgian teachers including local union representatives from ESFTUG – the 240 who will be participating in the educational policy seminars and the local following-up seminars for the participants.
+The primary target group is the 480 Georgian teachers including local union representatives from ESFTUG and some headmasters – the 240 who will be participating in the educational policy seminars and the local following-up seminars for the participants.
 In additional another 240 teachers will participate in the six regional dissemination meetings.
-The target group plays an active role in giving ESFTUG a feedback on their work with disseminating the seminar discussions at school level and thereby giving ESFTUG a stronger mandate when advocating their visions on the policy themes in the social sector dialogue and when disseminating the policy themes participants in the regional dissemination meetings. .
+The target group plays an active role in giving ESFTUG a feedback on their work with disseminating the seminar discussions at school level and thereby giving ESFTUG a stronger mandate when advocating their visions on the policy themes in the social sector dialogue and when disseminating the policy themes participants in the regional dissemination meetings.
+At the regional meetings we will also include representatives from the regional education resource centers.
+The secondary target group consists of the colleagues to the primary participants at their schools and their school heads, who will be involve in school development projects.

 Based on our experience in the 2017-18 project students are not a direct target group but will have an indirect benefit from the teachers work on more student centered and competence-based teaching.
 The students do not have a national organisation, but ESFTUG will support any initiative to establish a national school student union and stay in close dialogue with the students.
 In our 2017-18 project student representatives participated in the seminar on school democracy.